Learners often tell me they find listening difficult.

 Be clear on why you’re listening

 Make sure you understand what your goals are before listening.
 This will help you focus your listening.
 Are you listening to get general information such as the speaker’s opinion, or more specific information such as dates and times?
 You often don’t have to understand all the listening to reach your goals.

 Know common speech linking

 Linking is often used in informal speech and conversations.
 Words can link together making the listening seem faster.
 Sometimes sounds disappear.
-Sometimes new sounds are make.
+Sometimes new sounds are made.
 Some examples of linking are ”couldju” (could you), “wanna/wanta” (want to) or ”hafta” (have to).
 Knowing about common linking patterns will not only help you understand the speakers, but also make you a more natural speaker.

 Sometimes it might be possible to listen to your content again.
 Maybe it was a video or recording.
 If you had problems listening the first time, reflect on what your problems were (speed? vocabulary?), then listen to it again.
 If it’s longer content, try taking notes, or briefly pausing the listening every 20sec.
 Ideally, keep repeating this until you reach your listening goals.

 Don’t get distracted

 Try not to get distracted by difficult vocabulary or background noise (traffic outside, the sound of the TV in the next room) when you’re listening.
 Try to ignore difficult vocabulary and focus on the overall meaning of the listening.
 Also, sometimes it’s good to practice with some background noise around you because this is also likely to happen in real-life listening.
 Knowing how long the listening is before you listen can also help you manage your concentration time.

 An efficient note-taking system

 If your listening content is long (eg. a presentation or lecture), then try using a note-taking system to help you remember the content.
 Create your own system using simple abbreviations/symbols for common words (eg. +=and, ∴=therefore) so your note-taking doesn’t distract you from your listening.

 When doing language test listening, practice answering the questions quickly (or even while listening) in order to make time to predict the content of the next listening passage.